Do you know how families are progressing through your enrollment journey?

 What Should I do At Each Enrollment Stage?

 It's tough to know your parents' needs without a solid understanding of your enrollment funnel.
-You want them to remain satisfied, ensure all their questions are answered, and ultimately convert them to an enrolled status.
+You want them to remain satisfied, ensure all their questions are answered, and ultimately convert them to enrolled status.
 Every childcare business has a unique parent journey.
 Before outlining your own, take a look at each stage of a standard enrollment funnel.

 During the awareness stage, parents are conducting research.
 At this stage, parents are likely to consider multiple childcare providers.
 They’re looking up childcare centers near them, trying to identify who offers the best programs – often by reading online reviews.